 On the CIFS storage services (home folder, home archive, shared Filestore) “Shadow Copy” can be used to recover previous versions of files (up to a maximum of 10 days old).

 Although we make backups of these services, these are only for Disaster Recovery; they are not available for the restoration of individual files or folders.
-Requests to the IT Service for data restores outside the Shadow Copy window (10 days) cannot be granted.
+Requests to the IT Service for data restore outside the Shadow Copy window (10 days) cannot be granted.
 System backups are retained for three months, after which they are deleted.

 Support and Documentation